Cognitive processes: What are they? Can they improve?

 They believed that we are active human beings that process reality as a whole comprised of different parts.
 They also explained how different types of perception can happen including illusions.

-Life has many stimuli happening at the same time, however, we are capable of centering our attention to the stimuli that interest us.
+Life has many stimuli happening at the same time, however, we are capable of centering our attention on the stimuli that interest us.
 Some actions such as walking and chewing require little attention.
 Nonetheless, other activities such as speaking and body language require focus, especially when we are giving a lecture.

 Fortunately, we managed to automate certain processes that we have to repeat several times a day, making it easier to focus on other tasks.
 For example, at first learning to drive and focus on all the things one must do is difficult but after a while, it is done naturally and without thinking.